Some autistic people have always had good eye contact and never had to “learn” or “practice” it.

 I also had noticed, prior to sitting down with him, his teen son’s eye contact.

 As I had approached the area, Jeff’s son had been handling their dog.
 In the process of handing the leash over to his father, the teen glanced straight at my eyes – like any teen would in that moment, seeing a new person with his father.

-The boy held the contact for a moment – like any neurotypical would under the circumstances – then naturally (not aversively) shifted his eyes to his father while managing the dog.
+The boy held the contact for a moment – then naturally (not aversively) shifted his eyes to his father while managing the dog.

 Regarding his own eye contact, Jeff said that he had never struggled with it; he never had to “work on it” or felt uncomfortable with it.
 He also confirmed that his son had always had good eye contact.

 I then asked Jeff if he’d like to share his eye contact experiences with me for an article I’d like to write, and he was enthusiastic.

 I’ve read every thread on eye contact in autismforums.com, wrongplanet.net and quora.com.